raguila8/project_heisenberg/README.md

 * Allow users to report posts
 * Make a `recent` page where users can see recent friend activity as well as site wide anouncements
 * Make a statistics page that shows the combined stats of all users
-* Posts should support markup for Math symbols and notation